 One year of prior executive or managerial experience with the related company abroad during the prior three years is the basic requirement.

 Outstanding professors and researchers, plus individuals with extraordinary ability in the sciences, arts, education, business or athletics are eligible for the same priority processing.

 Those individuals who cannot meet the above requirements may still immigrate to the US if they hold advanced degrees [Masters or Ph.D.], or can be shown to have exceptional ability in sciences, arts or business [no degree required].
-A showing of shortage in the American job market is required, however, unless certain criteria are met or a waiver in the national interest is established.
+A showing of shortage in the American job market is required, however.

 The spouses, single minor children [under 21], and parents of US citizens enjoy essentially unlimited access to immigrant visas.